-Figure 4. (left panel) Spectrogram of the full segment in the Swift BAT data of GRB 211211A that shows a strong 19.5 Hz signal.
-We use a 0.2048 sec window and shift it by 1 ms to cover the full segment.
-The power scale is saturated to match the highest power shown in the right panel. (right panel) Same as the left panel, but highlighting the strong signal.
+Figure 4.
+(Left panel) Spectrogram of the time range surrounding the segment in the Swift BAT data of GRB 211211A that shows a strong 19.5 Hz signal.
+We use a 0.2048 s window and shift it by 1 ms to cover the full segment.
+The power scale is saturated to match the highest power shown in the right panel.
+(Right panel) Same as the left panel but highlighting the strong signal.